A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: V. Connection to previous work

-In this subsection, by taking the mass-action kinetics as a specific form of the reaction flux density $j\left(t\right)$, we discuss the chemical reaction systems composed of the ideal gas, in terms of the kinetics.
+In this subsection, by using mass action kinetics as a specific form of the reaction flux density $j\left(t\right)$, we discuss, in terms of the kinetics, the chemical reaction systems composed of ideal gas.
 As a result, we obtain the local detailed balance condition and find that the entropy production can be represented by the flux density.

-For modeling reaction flux densities in ideal-gas chemical reaction systems, we here employ mass-action kinetics \cite{a1,02,03}, which is defined as follows: Consider a set of chemical equations, the $r$th reaction of which is represented as
+For modeling reaction flux densities in ideal gas chemical reaction systems, we here employ mass action kinetics \cite{a1,02,03}, which is defined as follows: Consider a set of chemical equations, the $r$th reaction of which is represented as